About the Message

 "We asked every girl to sketch a scene illustrating herself achieving a central goal," says Hutchison.
 "Then we re-created the scene and captured it in photographs."

-Joviale 16, shared her dream of becoming an architect.
+Joviale in eastern Congo shared her dream of becoming an architect.
 “I am intelligent, cool, courageous, and I am driven.
-I want to be an architect and I want to be a mother.
+I want to be an architect, and I want to be a mother.
 In this photograph I am already a popular woman known across the continent for having designed amazing monuments and buildings.
 I research, I innovate with my work, and I am dedicated to being the best in my field.”

 You can view more of these remarkable photos and explore the stories behind them here.

 Tell the participants of the Vision Not Victim Project why you find them inspiring.
 Join the IRC in empowering girl leaders across the globe—like those profiled in this project—who have clear visions of what they want to achieve and the insight and passion to create a better future for themselves and the world.
 Send the participants of the Vision Not Victim Project a message of support.